Updated June 18, 2022.

-I long ago fell in love with Campagnolo, and this bike is kitted with Chorus 11 speed, though I run a Shimano cassette on the flow.
-It shifts equally well with Campy and Shimano cassettes.
-Using a “medium” rear derailleur, I can run a 32 tooth cassette in back, which is very nice thank you when grinding up steep mountains all day every day for a couple of weeks straight.
+I long ago fell in love with Campagnolo, and this bike is kitted with Chorus 11 speed.
+Using a “medium” rear derailleur it can run a 32 tooth cassette, which is very nice, thank you, when grinding up steep mountains all day every day for a couple of weeks straight.

 The only other bike parts worth noting are the awesome comfortable 3T Aeronova and the awesome comfortable Ergon CF3 leaf-sping seatpost, which you may know by sight as it comes on the Canyon Endurace.
 When doing these really big cycling trips the little comfort things add up.
 These aero handlebars are the most compliant I’ve ever used and have put them on other bikes, despite the high price tag.
 That seatpost flexes when you hit something that would otherwise bang your ass and spine.
 The 32-tooth cassette keeps the leg fresher when on multi-day big mountain adventures, or even when doing the Flanders sportif, pictured below.